simonpcouch/social_divisions_in_data/README.md

 <img src="paper/figures/common_entries.png" title=" " alt=" " width="75%" />

-Altogether, then, I argue that sex and gender are viewed as interchangeable terms for the same phenomena, (more exactly, for sex,) and biologists are more likely to use the term \`\`Sex’’ in order to suggest a more purely biological mechanism for effects observed in the data.
+Altogether, then, I argue that sex and gender are viewed as interchangeable terms for the same phenomena (more exactly, for sex), and biologists are more likely to use the term “Sex” in order to suggest a more purely biological mechanism for effects observed in the data.
+The full paper is named *Couch_Social_Divisions_2019.pdf* in this repository.